georgreichert/Monster-Trading-Card-Game/README.md

 # Monster Trading Card Game

 ## Design
-UML diagram of battle logic is in root directory of this repository.
+* UML diagram of battle logic is in root directory of this repository.
-Server architecture is not different from the server provided in the course, all new RouteCommands are based on ProtectedRouteCommand.
+* Server architecture is not different from the server provided in the course, all new RouteCommands are based on ProtectedRouteCommand.
+* RouteParser was extended to be able to parse an arbitrary number of url-parameters int the form of ?param1=value1&param2=value2&...

 ## Lessons learned
 * Named capturing groups in regexes and how they are used